EVERSE-ResearchSoftware/RSQKit/pages/your_role/policy_maker.md

 ## Introduction

-As a policy maker at a funding agency, research institution, or governmental bod, you play a crucial role in shaping the ecosystem around research software.
+As a policy maker at a funding agency, research institution, or governmental body, you play a crucial role in shaping the ecosystem around research software.
 You are responsible for the development of a strategic software development policies and quality assurance frameworks and the coordination and implementation of research software development guidelines and practices.